Nashville International Airport: Hub years and aftermath

 In addition to passenger amenities in the terminal and parking areas, the renovations included improvements to the airport's infrastructure.
 The largest project was the complete demolition and rebuilding of Runway 2L/20R, which was completed in August 2010.
 In addition to the rebuilding of Runway 2L/20R, Runway 2C/20C was closed from September through December 2010 for pavement and concrete rehabilitation.
 BNA's 91 acre of tarmac were also rehabilitated during this project after being funded entirely by American Recovery and Reinvestment Act allotments.

-In August 2017, British Airways announced nonstop service between Nashville and London, which began on May 4, 2018.
-This marked the return of transatlantic service at BNA for the first time since 1995, when American ended their London flight.

-Future

-To accommodate growth at BNA, the Metro Nashville Airport Authority has commenced "BNA Vision," a $1.5 billion overhaul and expansion of many of the airport's facilities.
-The upgrades consist of the following: